greghesp/assistant-relay/versioned_docs/version-3.x.x/other/faq.md

 If you can see the command in My Activity, then Assistant Relay is running correctly.
 The next step would be to disable IPV6 on your router.
 Google implemented some security changes a while back, and having IPV6 enabled breaks the SDK integration

+## How do I trigger routines?
+Unfortunately the Assistant SDK does not support routines